 Monitoring your dog's licking behavior is essential to identify any abnormal patterns.
 Excessive or persistent licking, hair loss, redness, swelling, or changes in appetite or behavior are warning signs that should prompt a visit to the veterinarian.
 Early detection and intervention can prevent further complications.

-IV.
 Practical Tips to Manage Dog Licking Behavior

 If your dog exhibits excessive licking behavior, there are several practical strategies you can employ to manage and redirect their focus.
 These tips can help create a healthier and more balanced environment for your furry companion.